-- □ To make the data on a disc readable on an optical disc drive, you need to close the session when you eject it.
-To complete this process, follow the instructions included with your software. - Only use circular discs.
-Do not use discs in any other shape (star, heart, card, etc.), as this may damage the optical disc drive. - Do not strike or shake the computer while writing data onto a disc. - Deactivate the screen saver and exit anti-virus software before writing data onto a disc. - Do not use memory-resident utility software while writing data to a disc.
-This may cause the computer to malfunction. - U When using your software application to burn discs, make sure you exit and close all other applications. - □ Never touch the surface of the disc.
-Fingerprints and dust on the surface of a disc may cause writing errors. - Do not switch power modes while using the pre-installed software and while using the CD burning software. - □ Never put stickers on discs.
-This will affect the use of the disc irreparably. - □ Connect and use the AC adapter to power the computer or make sure your battery is at least 50 percent charged. - □ Some DVD players and computer's DVD drives may not be able to play DVDs created on applicable models using the VAIO Zone software.
+u this process, follow the instructions included with your software.
+Only use circular discs.
+Do not use discs in any other shape (star, heart, card, etc.), as this may damage the optical disc drive.
+Do not strike or shake your computer while writing data to a disc.
+Deactivate the screen saver and exit anti-virus software before writing data to a disc.
+Do not use memory-resident utility software while writing data to a disc.
+This may cause your computer to malfunction.
+When using your software application to burn discs, make sure you exit and close all other applications.
+Never touch the surface of the disc.
+Fingerprints and dust on the surface of a disc may cause writing errors.
+Do not switch power modes while using the pre-installed software and while using the CD burning software.
+Never affix an adhesive label to discs.
+This will affect the use of the disc irreparably.
+Connect and use the AC adapter to power your computer or make sure your battery is at least 50 percent charged.